TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 When threads are created using the dedicated Python APIs (such as the :mod:`threading` module), a thread state is automatically associated to them and the code showed above is therefore correct.
-However, when threads are created from C (for example by a third-party library with its own thread management), they don't hold the GIL, nor is there a thread state structure for them.
+However, when threads are created kutoka C (for example by a third-party library with its own thread management), they don't hold the GIL, nor is there a thread state structure for them.

-If you need to call Python code from these threads (often this will be part of a callback API provided by the aforementioned third-party library), you must first register these threads with the interpreter by creating a thread state data structure, then acquiring the GIL, and finally
+If you need to call Python code kutoka these threads (often this will be part of a callback API provided by the aforementioned third-party library), you must first register these threads with the interpreter by creating a thread state data structure, then acquiring the GIL, and finally